ma921/BASQ/README.md

 - Arbitrary prior distribution for Bayesian inference

 ## Content
 BASQ can sample more diversely and quickly than the existing batch Bayesian Quadrature method (batch WSABI).
-The data presented in the paper was coded with GPy, which is slower than this code based on batch WSABI code for comparison.
+The data presented in the paper was coded with GPy, which is based on batch WSABI code for comparison.
+The GPy one is not fast as we won't open but I can share if necessary.
 Batch WSABI code is here: [link](https://github.com/OxfordML/bayesquad)

 ## Requirements